zakkor/ricem/README.md

 # ricem
-A lightweight, automatic dotfile manager
+A lightweight, automatic dotfile manager.

+Here it is in action: [video link](https://u.teknik.io/4tcfD.ogv)

 ## What it does
 It manages your dotfiles, wherever they are.